LibreShark/sharkdumps/n64/vhs/n64_gameshark_pro_how_to_hack_like_a_pro_vhs_tape1.md

 World Wrestling Federation® is a trademark of Titan Sports Inc. ©1998 Titan Sports Int.
 All rights reserved.
 Game Code ©1998 Acclaim Entertainment Inc. Acclaim is a registered trademark of Acclaim Entertainment Inc.

-Duke Nukem™️64 © 1996, 1997 3D Realms Entertainment.
+Duke Nukem™64 © 1996, 1997 3D Realms Entertainment.
 All rights reserved.
 Published by GI Interactive.
 GI Interactive is a trademark of GI Interactive Software Corp.

 Automobili Lamborghini and Diablo are owned by and used under license from Automobili Lamborghini S.P.A Italy.
 Published by Titus.

-Top Gear® Overdrive™️ ©1998 KEMCO Snowblind.
+Top Gear® Overdrive™ ©1998 KEMCO Snowblind.
 Top Gear is a registered trademark of KEMCO.

 Mortal Kombat® Trilogy ©1997 Midway Games Inc. All rights reserved.
 MIDWAY and MORTAL KOMBAT and all character names are trademarks of Midway Games Inc.